Policies

 A reference to a statute includes references to regulations, orders or notices made under or in connection with the statute or regulations and all amendments, replacements or other changes to any of them.

-3.2 If there is any conflict between any of the following, they will have precedence in the descending order of priority set out below:
+3.2 If there is any inconsistency between documents forming the Agreement, the order of precedence is::

 4.1 We must use reasonable efforts to provide the Service: